AKS-74U: Ergonomics

-The sight height above the bore axis is also approximately 3 mm higher than the AK-74, due to the combined front sight/gas block, rear sight configuration.
+The sight height above the bore axis is approximately 3 mm higher than the AK-74 due to the combined front sight/gas block, rear sight configuration.

 The AKS-74U has a different rear sight composed of a U-shaped flip sight on the top cover instead of the standard sliding notch tangent rear sight.
 This rear sight has two settings: "П (постоянная) corresponding to a 350 m "point-blank range" battle zero setting and "4-5" (used for firing at distances between 400–500 m).

 The rear sight is housed in a semi-shrouded protective enclosure that is riveted to the receiver's spring-loaded top cover.
 This top cover hinges from a barrel trunnion (hinging where the rear sight on a normal AK74 is located), pivoting forward when opened, which also works to unlock the gas tube cover.
 Both the gas tube and handguard are also of a new type and are wider and shorter than the analogous parts in the AKS-74.

 The AKS-74U was used as the basis for several other unique weapons, including the bullpup OTs-14 Groza specialist carbine which is now in limited service in the Russian military, and the Gepard series of multi-caliber submachine guns (none of which evolved past prototype stage).